-[80] I have reviewed the reports prepared for Wellington City Council under Section 42A.
-In reviewing the Section 42A report prepared for hearings stream 8 - Natural and Coastal Environment, the officer's recommendation rejects amendments to the proposed Mount Kaukau SAL over the submitters land with no changes recommended to this zoning.
+- [80] I have reviewed the reports prepared for Wellington City Council under Section 42A.
+I agree with the majority of the planning report. - [81] The officer's recommendation accepts that the proposed Medium Density Residential Zoning of the submitters land is appropriate with no changes recommended to this zoning, objectives, and policies. - [82] The alternative option of rezoning the land large lot residential will be discussed in future hearing streams.

-[82] I agree with the majority of the planning report in relation to Hearings stream 2 - Residential.

-[83] The alternative option of rezoning the land large lot residential will be discussed in this hearings stream.